 Against public health, public safety, or violating dormitory regulations many times, student does not improve after counseling with manager or the Student’s Dormitory Administration Committee.

-:
+The refund regulation for the student who move out because of the following reasons are as follows:

-To Stay for whole year: refund all of deposit.
+Stayed for one year: refund all of deposit.

-To take study leave, withdraw from school, transfer to other university: after Dean of student affairs approved, according to the Regulation of Leaving Absence and Schooling Resumption to refund the dormitory fee.
-According to contract to deal with deposit.
+To take study leave, withdraw from school, transfer to other university: after the approval of the Dean of student affairs, the dormitory will refund the dormitory fee according to the Regulation of Leaving Absence and Schooling Resumption.
+The deposit will be handling according to the contract rules.

-Do not stay in dormitory for a year: do not refund the deposit, according to the Regulation of Leaving Absence and Schooling Resumption, dormitory fee would be refunded.
+Do not stay in dormitory for a year: do not refund the deposit, dormitory fee would be refunded according to the Regulation of Leaving Absence and Schooling Resumption.

-sAgainst public health, public safety, or violating dormitory regulations many times, according to the Regulation of Leaving Absence and Schooling Resumption to refund the dormitory fee.
-According to contract to deal with deposit.
+The students who against public health, public safety, or violating dormitory regulations for many times.
+The dormitory will refund the dormitory fee according to the Regulation of Leaving Absence and Schooling Resumption.
+The deposit will be handling according to the contract rules.

 Withdrawing process: